- Somdej Phra Yannasaworn of Wat Boworn

 100% guarantee all time

-Name: B.E.2525 Phra Kaewmorakot silver coin in waterdrop shape
+Name: B.E.2525 Phra Kaewmorakot copper coin in waterdrop shape

 From: Wat Phra Srirattana Saksadaram, Bangkok